JPEUMZZ/Project_Comp-472/README.md

 Type exit to quit.

 # Group Member
+###Mengqi Tong:
-Mengqi Tong: Game rules and move validation:
+- Game rules and move validation:

-Implemented King capture logic.
+- Implemented King capture logic.
 The game ends immediately when a King is taken.

-Added pawn promotion.
+- Added pawn promotion.
 Pawns reaching the last row are automatically converted to a Queen.

-Implemented 10-turn draw rule.
+- Implemented a 10-turn draw rule.
 If no capture happens in 10 moves, the game ends in a draw.

+###Thaneekan Thankarajah:
+- Implemented input parameters for the game such as timeout options, maximum amount of turns, play mode, etc.
+- Trace file:
+- Captured every turn by players in the proper sequence of time.
+- Board initialization and capture.
+The resulting trace file captures the board's appearance at the moment of each turn.
+- A recap of who won the game and in how many turns.